The Role of Information Diffusion in the Evolution of Social Networks: Conclusion

 The results presented in this paper show that while triadic closure is the dominant mechanism for social network evolution, it is mainly relevant in the early stages of a user's lifetime.
 As time progresses, the traffic generated by the dynamics of information flow on the network becomes an indispensable component for user linking behavior.
 As users become more active and influential, their links create shortcuts that make the spread of information more efficient in the network.
 Users whose following behavior is driven by the information they see are a minority of the population, but play a key role in the information diffusion process.
 They produce more information, but, even more importantly, they act as spreaders of the information they collect widely across the network.

+While existing link prediction algorithms~\cite{LibenNowell2007LinkPred,Clauset:2008fk,backstrom2011supervised,lou2010,Schifanella20120folk} are not designed to explain the network evolution in a dynamic setting, the MLE framework could in principle be used to assess which link prediction methods are more consistent with the longitudinal structural changes observed in the network, by treating the prediction at each step as a link creation strategy.
+These approaches will be explored in future work.

 We believe our findings apply generally to techno-social networks, and in particular information diffusion networks and (micro)blogs.
-Analyses of other micro-blogging systems, such as Twitter, would be needed to confirm this, but will be challenging due to the difficulty of obtaining full longitudinal data about user actions on the social network.
+Analyses of other micro-blogging systems, such as Twitter and Weibo, would be needed to confirm this, but will be challenging due to the difficulty of obtaining full longitudinal data about user actions on the social network.

-We are looking at the possibility to share with the community an anonymized dataset along with source code that would allow to reproduce and extend our analyses.
-A URL for download will be included in the camera-ready version of the paper.

-\textbf{Acknowledgments.} This project is a collaboration between the Center for Complex Networks and Systems (CNetS) at Indiana University and Yahoo!
+\textbf{Acknowledgments.} This project is a collaboration between the Center for Complex Networks and Systems Research (\url{cents.indiana.edu}) at Indiana Univ. and Yahoo!
 Research Barcelona.
 During the project, CC was at Yahoo!; NP and BG were at CNetS; RS was visiting CNetS; and JR was visiting Yahoo! as a PhD student at CNetS.
-We are grateful to Alessandro Vespignani for helpful discussion and to Ricardo Baeza-Yates for support and access to the Yahoo!
-Meme data.
-This project was funded in part by the James S. McDonnell Foundation, NSF Grant No. 1101743, and the Indiana University School of Informatics and Computing.
+We are grateful to Alessandro Vespignani for helpful discussion, to Ricardo Baeza-Yates for support and access to the data, and to anonymous referees for valuable comments.
+This project was funded in part by the James S. McDonnell Foundation, NSF Grant No. 1101743, DARPA Grant No. W911NF-12-1-0037, and the Indiana Univ.
+School of Informatics and Computing.